greg-white/sTest/README.md

 * no need to: create objects, use scope, catch or throw exceptions
 * simple syntax, all commands started with `TEST_`
 * allows write tests in natural way, no need to build special constructions
-* implementation has sparated logic from printing logs (allows to change output easily)
+* implementation has separated logic from printing logs (allows to change output easily)
 * output to console by default

 ### Requiements: